nextcloud/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 * 105 - insufficient privileges for group
 * 106 - no group specified (required for subadmins)
 * 107 - all errors that contain a hint - for example "Password is among the 1,000,000 most common ones.
 Please make it unique." (this code was added in 12.0.6 & 13.0.1)
+* 108 - password and email empty.
+Must set password or an email
+* 109 - invitation email cannot be send

 Example
 ^^^^^^^